Inverse spin-Hall effect and spin-swapping in spin-split superconductors

-\prlsection{Charge and spin accumulations} We next study the resulting non-equilibrium charge and spin accumulations measured across the transversal IP and OOP directions of the system.
-We focus on the cases where the spin-splitting couples the transversal currents to the injected energy current that can only decay by inelastic scattering.
-Since the inelastic scattering rate is typically much slower than the spin-orbit and spin-flip scattering rates, the energy current survives far into the superconductor compared to the injected spin current \cite{bergeret_rmp_18}.
-In Fig.~\ref{fig:accumulations}(a) and~(b), we show how the contribution from the long-range energy current gives rise to an inverse spin-Hall signal that survives far inside the spin-split superconductor.
+\prlsection{Charge and spin accumulations} We next study the resulting non-equilibrium charge and spin accumulations measured across the transversal IP and OOP directions.
+We focus cases where spin-splitting couples the transversal currents to the injected energy current.
+Since the inelastic scattering rate is typically much slower than the spin-orbit and spin-flip scattering rates, the energy current survives far into the ssSC compared to the injected spin current \cite{bergeret_rmp_18}.
+In Figs.~\ref{fig:accumulations}(a) and~(b), we show how the contribution from the long-range energy current gives rise to an inverse spin-Hall signal that survives far inside the ssSC.
+The signal remains orders of magnitude larger than in the normal-state even when the spin voltage $|e|V$ is lowered toward the gap $\Delta_0$ (see SM).
 Without coupling between the injected spin and energy currents, the charge accumulation is small because spin injection is forbidden below the superconducting gap and decays rapidly because the quasi-particle spin currents are sensitive to spin-flip scattering \cite{morten_prb_04,johnsen_prb_21}.
-Similar to our predictions, large inverse spin-Hall signals have recently been observed experimentally in spin-split superconductors \cite{jeon_acsnano_20}.
+Similar to our predictions, large inverse spin-Hall signals have recently been observed experimentally in ssSCs \cite{jeon_acsnano_20}.

-As shown in Fig.~\ref{fig:accumulations}(c) and~(d), charge and spin accumulations five orders of magnitude larger than the ordinary inverse spin-Hall signal can be obtained as a result of the strongly renormalized spin-Hall and spin-swap angles in Eqs.~\eqref{eq:theta_eH_parallel} and~\eqref{eq:kappa_es}. \jacob{This is one of our main results.} \lina{Due to inelastic scattering, t}hese are massively renormalized between the inner and outer gap edges in the spin-split DOS, as demonstrated in Fig.~\ref{fig:angles}(b).
+As shown in Figs.~\ref{fig:accumulations}(c) and~(d), charge and spin accumulations orders of magnitude larger than the ordinary inverse spin-Hall signal can be obtained as a result of the strongly renormalized spin-Hall and spin-swap angles in Eqs.~\eqref{eq:theta_eH_parallel} and~\eqref{eq:kappa_es}.
+Owing to inelastic scattering, these are massively renormalized between the inner and outer gap edges in the spin-split DOS, as demonstrated in Fig.~\ref{fig:angles}(b).
 The enhancement happens when the spin-splitting field is oriented perpendicular to the spin of the injected spin current so that only the energy current contributes to the detected signal.
-Complete control of these inverse spin-Hall and spin-swap signals can \jacob{thus} be obtained by rotation of the spin-splitting field.
+Especially intriguing is the possibility of generating large OOP accumulations of OOP spins from pure energy currents (see $j_{\text{TS}y}^{Y(1)}$ in Fig.~\ref{fig:model}(b)).
+This allows injection of OOP spins into an adjacent material, \textit{e.g.}, in a stack without placing the superconductor in proximity to magnet with perpendicular magnetization, thereby reducing additional stray fields besides those stemming from the generated spins.